Where is your energy coming from?

 Strengths are those things that strengthen you.
 They are activities or situations that fill you up with energy when you are in the midst of them.
-Although at the end of it you might be tired physically, mentally, and emotionally, you do not feel drained.
+Although you might be tired physically, mentally, and emotionally at the end of it, you do not feel drained.
 Instead, you feel energized, as though you have been injected with a magical serum of infinite power.

 Have you ever seen an athlete compete in the sport they love?
 Have you ever seen a child build a master Lego project?
 What about a leader who gives an inspiring speech to masses of people gathered there to listen?
 It’s that kind of feeling of absolute joy that fills you up when you do something that is one of your strengths.

-When you are performing these activities, you suddenly find yourself in flow, which is a state of total mental focus.
-You don’t shut the world out consciously; instead, the outside world disappears by itself because your mind, body, and soul have fully merged into that activity, and as you perform it you become stronger.
+When performing these activities, you suddenly find yourself in flow, which is a state of total mental focus.
+You don’t shut the world out consciously; instead, the outside world disappears by itself because your mind, body, and soul have fully merged into that activity, and as you perform it, you become stronger.

 Uncovering Your Strengths

-To understand your strengths, you need to understand the difference between the act of doing something and the feelings that come through doing it.
-If you do something and it causes you to feel energized and imbued with power and a burning desire to keep going, that is a strength for you.
+To understand your strengths, you need to understand the difference between the act of doing something and the feelings that come from doing it.
+If you do something that causes you to feel energized and imbued with power and a burning desire to keep going, that is a strength for you.

-If, on the other hand, you feel drained, anxious, and restless, that might be a weakness.
-For instance, I know for a fact that speaking in front of large groups of people is not a strength for me.
+On the other hand, if you feel drained, anxious, and restless, that might be a weakness.
+For instance, I know that speaking in front of large groups of people is not a strength for me.
 I’d do anything to avoid it.
 I get physical cues and a general feeling of being very uncomfortable.
-Even after working hard on developing the skill of public speaking, just gaining that skill doesn’t change the fact that it’s still a weakness for me.
-Now I know how to do it, but I still hate it.
+Even after working hard on developing the skill of public speaking, improving that capability doesn’t change the fact that it’s still a weakness for me.
+In other words, I know how to do it but I still hate it.

 Others out there love public speaking.
 When they do it and deliver a powerful message, they leave the stage feeling high with energy.
 What we want in this exercise is to help you identify those strengthening points for you.
 To do this, you must take a mental journey into your past and gather some stories that will help you reveal those strengths.